marcoman/experimental-100/91-100/91/README.md

 # Running

+The curl command works just fine.
+With my Python code, I used an API key so the format is slightly different.

 To test the curl invocation, run a command like the following, assuming you have a gcloud account and set an environment variable with your `PROJECT_ID`:

 ```bash
 curl -H "Authorization: Bearer "$(gcloud auth print-access-token) -H "x-goog-user-project: ${PROJECT_ID}" -H "Content-Type: application/json; charset=utf-8" --data "{